IGB-CNRG/Connect/doc/SPEC.md

 #### Core

-- CONNECT should communicate with the Core billing service when Core users come and go.
-It is unclear at this time in which direction that communication should go, and what status exactly Core users should have in CONNECT.
+- Connect should communicate with the Core billing service when Core users come and go.
+It is unclear at this time in which direction that communication should go, and what status exactly Core users should have in Connect.

 #### Keys